Andrew12u/minesweeper/README.md

 * Current selection of a blank square will lead to a stack overflow.

-* This might be to border squares being squares that triggered the recursive call in the first place.
+* This might be due to border squares being squares that triggered the recursive call in the first place.
 An attempt was made to account for this, but in reality, perhaps all recursive callers (e.g. {row, col} squares that triggered the recursive call) need to be set within state and checked against.

 What's done:
 1. Dynamic board generation